 - Auto: implying the 'critical' threshold for the service to be '1' and the 'warning' threshold to be '0.5'.
-It's also assumed that you'll automatically assign weights of '0' for the 'OK' status, '0.5' for 'warning' and '1' for 'critical' each time you're creating an element for this service.
+It is also assumed that you will automatically assign weights of '0' for the 'OK' status, '0.5' for 'warning' and '1' for 'critical' each time you create an element for this service.

 - Simple: there is no need to enter weights, only enable or disable a checkbox to indicate if the element is critical.

 - Critical: The weight threshold to enter the 'critical' status.
 This field is disabled if the auto-calculate check is enabled.
 The default value is '1'.

 - Warning: weight threshold for declaring service in warning status.
 This field is disabled when the automatic mode is selected and has the default value of '0.5'.
 Not visible when the simple mode is selected.

 - Agent to store Data: the service stores the data in special data modules (specifically the prediction modules) and it is necessary to enter an agent to be the container of these modules, as well as the alarms that have to be configured in this form.
 Note Please note that the interval in which all service module calculations will be performed depends on the agent interval configured as a container.

 - Quiet: It activates the silent mode of the service, it will not generate alerts or events